-Item 1c - All Other Farm Buildings and Structures Owned
+Item 1d - All Other Farm Buildings and Structures Owned

-Record the market value on December 31, 2006 of all other farm buildings owned by the operation including barns, cribs, silos, equipment shops, grain bins, storage sheds and similar type buildings.
+Record the market value on December 31, 2007 of all other farm buildings owned by the operation including barns, cribs, silos, equipment shops, grain bins, storage sheds and similar type buildings.
 Exclude processing facilities such as cotton gins, packing sheds, commercial elevator facilities, etc. even if they are owned by and located on the operation.
 Probe if necessary to obtain values, but do not accept "book value" (the original cost of the building minus depreciation).

-Item 1d - Orchard Trees, Vines and Trees for Wood
+Item 1e - Orchard Trees, Vines and Trees for Wood

-Record the market value on December 31, 2006 of trees in orchards, vines in vineyards, other perennials in the field, Christmas trees, and trees cultivated for wood products.
+Record the market value on December 31, 2007 of trees in orchards, vines in vineyards, other perennials in the field, Christmas trees, and short-term rotation wood crops.
+Exclude uncultivated acreage in timber - this should be recorded with the value of the land in Item 1f.